 What is the Disc-FX® System?

-Disc-FX is an innovative and minimally invasive system designed to effectively treat degenerative disc disease and disc herniations.
+Elliquence Disc-FX® is an innovative and minimally invasive system designed to effectively treat degenerative disc disease and disc herniations to reduce back pain.
 It efficiently accesses the damaged disc without injury to surrounding disc anatomy.
+The elliquence Disc-FX® System safely, rapidly and effectively performs minimally invasive discectomy procedures for contained lumbar spine herniations.
+A minimally invasive technique that combines percutaneous discectomy, nucleus ablation, and annulus modulation.

-In the past, patients who did not respond wells to conservative treatment were forced to live with the symptoms or consider major spine surgery.
-Spine surgery can take weeks or months to recover from, causing major disruptions in their daily lives.
+In the past, patients who did not respond wells to conservative treatments, such as steroid injections, for back pain were forced to live with the symptoms or consider major spine surgery.
+Invasive spine surgery can take weeks or months to recover from, causing major disruptions in their daily lives.
 This is not the case with Disc-FX®.

 Is Disc-Fx® Right for You?

-If conservative treatments have not been successful and you are not ready for major surgery, Disc-FX® may be an option for you.
+If conservative treatments for your back pain have not been successful and you are not ready for major surgery, Disc-FX® may be an option for you.
 Disc-FX® is a minimally invasive procedure, allowing patients to go home the same day as the procedure with a just a small bandage on their back.
+The Disc-FX procedure is at least equivalent to other minimally invasive spine procedures with the pursuit of avoiding open surgical procedures.

 Benefits of the Disc-FX Procedure